callumjfortune/tracking-pixel/README.md

 - /square.png
 - /content

-The tracking pixelc can be copied and embedded in an email but currently only I view requests for it
+The tracking pixel can be copied and embedded in an email but currently only I view requests for it